PhD Thesis

 4. All the information concerning PhD thesis results have been recorded via the UPM's Portal Científico.

-5. The student must have registered with Teseo and completed most of the Thesis information on Teseo Record (the "Departamento" field should include "E.T.S. de Ingenieros Informáticos").
+5. The student must have registered with Teseo and completed most of the thesis information on Teseo Record (the "Departamento" field should include "E.T.S. de Ingenieros Informáticos").

 6. All academic tuition fees have been paid.